Build Your Own Router in Ruby

 end

 Note that we're setting up the router and initializing the routes in the constructor, and not in the call method.
 This is important.
-The constructor is called at the beginning, and never again.
+The constructor is called at the beginning when the application boots up, and is never executed again.
 In contrast, the call method is invoked every time a new request comes in.
-We want to initialize the router only once, at the beginning.

 And we're done.
 Restart the application, and be prepared to be amazed.